AndreBaltazar8/ablac/docs/performance.md

 yet typed-IR incremental compilation: semantic analysis, LLVM emission, and object generation remain whole-graph after an edit.

+## Programmable-build foundation profile

+On 2026-08-02, after recursive build graphs, foreign ABI manifests, Android and WASM extension proofs, checked exports, and graph rollback landed, an uncached fast self-build completed in **27.162 seconds**.
+A separate full LLVM-emission run completed in **21.220 seconds**.
+Instrumentation of that emission attributed approximately 0.651 seconds to parsing, 10.602 seconds to semantic analysis, 8.204 seconds to lowering, and 0.935 seconds to LLVM text emission.
+The small remainder is phase-boundary overhead.

+This build remains below the requested 30-second ceiling, but no longer has the margin of earlier, smaller compiler graphs.
+The next cold-build work belongs in semantic-summary reuse and lowering, not output-string micro-optimization.
+The existing exact-source cache remains the warm path; these figures deliberately measure an uncached complete compiler and do not use a cache hit to hide the regression.

 The 6.861 s measurement includes the LLVM-emitted scalar, closure, collection, object, formatting, equality, and iterative rope runtime.
 The resulting `bootstrap/compiler/main.ab` compiler was 1,608,216 bytes and reproduced the